lostpebble/generate-package-json-webpack-plugin/README.md

 That's pretty much it.
 The plugin will generate a new `package.json` file with all the dependencies your code uses.
 The versions for the detected dependencies are sourced directly from the modules inside `node_modules`.

-**N.B.** This base package file is deliberately barren, as a base to built upon for our final output `package.json`- any dependencies listed inside of it will be set deliberately and interpretted differently by the generation process.
+**N.B.** This base package file is deliberately barren, as a base to build upon for our final output `package.json`- any dependencies listed inside of it will be set deliberately and interpretted differently by the generation process.
 [See below for more information](#adding-modules-outside-of-your-code-build-modules-etc).